 However, it is also, ironically, the worst of times in a sense.
 Why?
-Because it is sometimes a struggle to choose what you really want from the buffet!
-Having to choose from two or more favorable options is still conflictive.
+Because blazing a career path is becoming increasingly complicated with unpredictable demand for dental services and the need to make student loan payments.
 There is a need, among other skills, to be able to objectively evaluate the options that are available in order to make an informed decision.
 Further, the word has now been widely broadcast: dental students will likely become wealthy in their lifetimes.
 This means that many individuals and corporations are, metaphorically speaking, circling above the heads of dental students, not waiting for them to die, but waiting for them to live out their careers and to share in the revenue stream!
 The need to be watchful regarding personal and business insurance, regarding practice transition concepts and processes, and regarding investing has never been greater.
+Refer to the chapters addressing these issues, including Chapters 25 and 26 on personal/business insurance and personal finance/investing.

-Amidst this best of times and worst of times, arguably some wisdom and strangeness have emerged, as well as some sense of total devotion to certain models and concepts and some sense of credulity (that there is no right way).
-We are, frankly, surprised at the way that some associateship arrangements and practice purchases are structured, particularly in this platinum age.
+Amidst this best of times and worst of times, a plethora of transition arrangements and models have emerged.
+We are, frankly, surprised at the way that some associateship arrangements and practice purchases are structured, particularly in view of student indebtedness.
 Still, there apparently is room in the competitive market for contracts that seem to be heavily biased in some ways for the owner-dentist.
 Some very competitive market conditions give the owner-dentist incredible negotiating positions that, in such a context, may warrant many fewer advantages for an associate position and much higher prices for practices.
-Some consulting firms market and implement their business models of transitioning practices across incredibly variable market conditions, causing others to scratch their heads and wonder how and why.
+Some consulting firms market and implement their business models of transitioning practices across incredibly variable market conditions, causing others to scratch their heads and wonder how these models can work in such diverse markets.

-One of the main purposes of this book is to provide for you some perspective of wisdom based on historically proven concepts so that you can sort your way through this best of times and worst of times, through the fog of strangeness.
-In the end, there may not be any absolutely and completely "right" way to structure an associateship experience or to purchase a practice.
+One of the main purposes of this book is to provide for you some perspective of wisdom based on historically proven concepts so that you can sort your way through this best of times and worst of times, through this fog of a somewhat tarnished platinum age of dentistry.
+In the end, there may not be any absolutely and indisputably "right" way to structure an associateship experience or to purchase a practice.
 Nevertheless, there certainly are reasonable ranges within which these endeavors can be structured, and some of these will be more or less favorable to you.
-This, then, calls for you to be a wise consumer.
+This, then, calls for you to be a very wise consumer with business acumen.